Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

   - merging compaction that produces a single SSTable
   - let you supress deleted data, that previously lived in old SSTables (tombstoens)

+### Refinements
+- Locality groups: Grouping mulitple column families together into a *locality group*.
+Segregating column families that are not typically accessed together into seperate locality groups.
+Each *locality group* is stored in a seperate SSTable
+- Compression: compress the SSTable for a locality group; 10-to-1 reduction in space
+- Caching for read performance: two levels of caching in tablet servers,
+  - the **Scan Cache**: higher-level cache caching the key-value pairs returned by the SSTable interface to teh tablet server code
+  - the **Block Cache**: lower-level cache that caches SSTables blocks that were read from GFS
+- Bloom filters: A Bloom filter allows us to ask whether an SSTable might contain any data for a specified row/column pair.
+- Commit-log implementation: append mutations to a single commit log per tablet server, co-mingling mutations for different tablets in the same physical log file
+- Speeding up tablet recovery: minor compaction on the source tablet server when doing a tablet migration.
+Another minor compaciont before tablet server goes down
+- Exploiting immutability:
+  - The only mutable data structure that is accessed by both reads and writes is the memtable and each memtable row can do copy-on-write;
+  - Garbage collecting obsolete SSTable
+  - Immutability of SSTable enables quicker tablets split.
+The child tablets share the SSTables of the parent tablet instead of generating a new set of SSTables for each child tablet